BrandonJR29/portfolio/_projects/2021-06-01-Liquid-Soap-Machine.md

 ## Results

 <div style="text-align: justify">
-After going through bugs, connection failures, etc. The team successfully developed the Liquid Soap Machine, watching these results:
+Although the team went through bugs, connection failures, etc. The team successfully developed the Liquid Soap Machine, watching these results:
 </div>

 - Complete the first version of the Liquid Soap Machine.